 It’s normal to feel frustrated and wronged after an accident.

 However, creating a negative mood will decrease your chances of reaching a reasonable settlement.
-Remember, the purpose of the letter is to show the at-fault party and their insurance company that you are serious about recovering damages.
-It also gives them the chance to consider their legal choices.
+Remember, the letter aims to show the at-fault party and their insurance company that you are serious about recovering damages.

 Details in the Accident Description That Imply or State Responsibility for the Accident